-Native to Europe and Asia, home gardeners are growing bachelor buttons (Centaurea cyanus) for their frilly blossoms showing in pale blues, purples, pinks and reds.
-Also known as cornflowers, these jolly plants bloom throughout the summer months and are perfect for cuttings with their long silvery stems.
-Hardy annual, grows to 3 feet tall.
+Amazing color all summer long!
+Home flower gardeners are growing bachelor buttons (Centaurea cyanus) from seed for their frilly blossoms showing in pale blues, purples, pinks and reds.
+Also known as cornflowers, these jolly plants provide a splash of color throughout warm summer months.
+Long silvery stems are perfect for cut flower arrangements and look great behind borders.

 Fun Fact: Discovered in the tomb of King Tutankhamen who died in 1340 B.C.
 The 1-1/2 inch blossoms were woven into a beautiful wreath and given to the King to aid in the afterlife.